-Aethos Milan – A feast for the senses that infuses old-time glamor with modern comforts.
+Aethos – A feast for the senses that infuses old-time glamor with modern comforts.

 Aethos is much more than just a bar-restaurant with rooms.
 The word eclectic doesn’t begin to do the decor justice.
 Trying to capture its ‘more is more’ aesthetic in a phrase might look something like opulent art deco/faded Victoriana/rock-n-roll/shabby-chic/arty/retro-sporty with a dash of mid-century modern and a twist of Oriental glamor.
 Once you get over the wow-factor of the curios covering every surface (most are for sale), the hotel’s chops as a substantial boutique B&B shine through.
 Comfortable and cozy rooms, excellent service, and great food and drinks make for an excellent base to explore Milan, especially for those interested in exploring the world of bars, restaurants, independent stores, and markets along Navigli’s canals.
-Navigli is an unforgettable Milanese neighborhood, and The Yard is an unforgettable Milanese experience.
+Navigli is an unforgettable Milanese neighborhood, and Aethos is an unforgettable Milanese experience.